Ocular: A Quick Start Guide

 In addition to a profile we will need to tell Ocular how we would like to download our target.
 In this example we would like to clone a git repository, so we can use the bundled git downloader for this.
 This downloader will assume the target identifier is a git clone URL and the optional target version as a git reference (if not given, will clone latest).

-NOTE: To see all available default downloaders, either list them using the endpoint GET /api/v1/downloaders or view the default downloaders section in the Ocular manual.
+NOTE: To see all available default downloaders, either run kubectl get downloaders or view the default downloaders section in the Ocular manual.

 Step 3: Run a Pipeline